Talk to us

 It would be fair to say that commercial RTC solutions have a clear competitive edge over pure WebRTC (P2P) solutions.
 To be more specific, the following are some significant aspects where commercial systems outperform pure WebRTC solutions:

-1) Cost-efficiency
+1. Cost-efficiency

 Building a commercial-grade RTC system is an arduous task that requires a significant amount of R&D time and effort.

 For instance, companies will need to assemble a team of veterans with at least five years of multimedia software development experience.
-It would cost about six months to a year to build a functional RTC system and make it generally available.
-The multimedia team will have at least need 6 developers to work on the essential modules of WebRTC, such as transmission (RTP/RTP), voice engine (NetQ, ANS, AGC, and AEC), and video engine (jitter buttering etc.).
+It would take about six months to a year to build a functional RTC system and make it generally available.
+The multimedia team will have at least need 6 developers to work on the essential modules of WebRTC, such as transmission (RTP/RTP), voice engine (NetQ, ANS, AGC, and AEC), and video engine (jitter buttering, etc.).

 A commercial RTC platform allows you to add RTC capabilities to your product with a few lines of code and get your project off the ground in a couple of weeks.
 In addition, it allows your platform to use RTC services in a pay-for-usage model.
 So, by using a commercial RTC system, you can save development costs and accelerate your time to market.
 Furthermore, you can enjoy commercial-grade RTC performance without maintaining all the underlying infrastructures.